My Approach to Boudoir Photography Editing in Photoshop

 If you ask for specific changes, I’ll happily show you a preview so you can decide if it’s something you want done.

-But most importantly, you are stunning just the way you are.
+But most importantly, you’re stunning just the way you are.
 My approach to every boudoir session is to capture your natural beauty so I hardly need to edit at all.
-I may spend extra time perfecting a single image, but my goal is always to keep it clean and subtle, leaving everyone wondering if any editing was done at all — “Did she or didn’t she?”
+I may spend extra time perfecting a single image, but my goal is always to keep it clean and subtle, leaving everyone wondering if any editing was done at all, “Did she or didn’t she?”

 Previous